跳转至主目录

 Sheep handling system

 Keep sheep handling to the minimum level necessary to avoid unnecessary distress.
-Design handling facilities (shearing sheds, yards, laneways and sheep handlers) to minimise the risk of injury to sheep and complement natural sheep behaviour.
+Design handling facilities (shearing sheds, yards, laneways and sheep handlers) to minimise the risk of injury to sheep and humans and complement natural sheep behaviour.
 Some important features include:

 • Design yards to ensure a smooth flow of stock, with long, narrow forcing races (1.5 m) so sheep move in one direction.